evangraan/UbuntuLXChostOnMacbook/README.md

 Enter the NoIP credentials

+## Port forwarding

+If you'd like to access services in the containers via the host's public IP, add port forwarding as per https://www.digitalocean.com/community/tutorials/how-to-forward-ports-through-a-linux-gateway-with-iptables

 ## Install synergy (if Ubuntu desktop was installed)

 - Download the correct synergy client from https://symless.com/synergy/download